 Lara Rae comes to 1Just City after years in the arts.
 She is an award winning writer and comic who co-founded the Winnipeg Comedy Festival in 2000.
 After retiring from the comedy fest she founded a food group Pantry to provide hot meals to shelter insecure folks in West Broadway which brought her to the attention of 1JustCity.
 After working at Just A Warm Sleep during the lockdown she joined the team at WBCM where she manages the lunch program.
 She brings her love of people, her sense of humor and her love of cooking to her role.
 Lara is also a Community Nutrition Educator with WRHA volunteer services and this feeds her passion to create a holistic approach to physical and mental health within the vulnerable sector of our community.
 Lara is a proud trans woman who advocates on behalf of her community with TransManitoba and was the first trans person to ever guest host CBC Radio's flagship news magazine The Current.

-Laura Everett is the Community Capacity Builder at St. Matthews Maryland Community Ministry.
+Laura Everett is the Community Capacity Builder at the West End Drop-in.
 She was encouraged by her friend to apply for the position and we are lucky that she did because she is amazing and so fun to work with!
 Before joining us she ran a free clothing program at a larger shelter in the city, so she brings a lot of experience and creativity to her role with us.
 Laura is motivated by social justice which she has been studying for a long time, and which makes her such a visionary for the work we do at 1JustCity.
 She does a variety of jobs during the day which include administrative work, event planning, and pastoral care.
 She is an exceptional problem solver which she proves in her work with community members who are accessing the site.
 Her favourite part of her job is seeing the special moments when people start believing in themselves.

 Laura is one of our Housing Coordinators at Just a Warm Sleep.
 She cannot stay away from the team and returns to 1JustCity after working with the Housing First Program through West Central Women's Resource Centre and returning to university.
 Laura has worn multiple hats with 1JustCity, working with Just a Warm Sleep and revitalizing the weekly Older Adult gathering at West Broadway Community Ministry.
 Laura's love of Winnipeg and it's inner city began while a part of the live-in leadership of a communal transitional housing organization in the North End.
 She is continually taught through the teachings and lives of our neighbours and is grateful to be a part of Just a Warm Sleep this season.
 Laura looks forward to reuniting with old faces, getting to know new guests and providing a safe barrier free space away from the cold.